-5.3.1 Local Recovery Community Subcommittee
+5.3.1.1 Social Recovery Advisory Group.

-- To provide advice and guidance to assist in the restoration and strengthen the community well-being post the event; - To facilitate understanding on the needs of the impacted community in relation to community wellbeing; - To assess and recommend priority areas, projects and events to assist with the strengthening of community wellbeing - To assess and recommend medium and long-term priority areas to the Local Government for consideration to assist in the restoration and strengthening of community wellbeing; and - To ensure the affected community is informed and involved in the recovery processes so actions and programs match their needs
+- To provide advice and guidance to assist in the restoration and strengthening of community well-being post the event. - To facilitate understanding of the needs of the impacted community in relation to community wellbeing. - To assess and recommend priority areas, projects and events to assist with the strengthening of community wellbeing. - To assess and recommend medium and long-term priority areas to the City for consideration to assist in the restoration and strengthening of community wellbeing and building greater resilience; and - To ensure the affected community is informed and involved in the recovery processes so actions and programs match their needs.

-5.3.2 Local Recovery Infrastructure Subcommittee
+5.3.1.2 Built Recovery Advisory Group.

-- Assist in assessing requirements for the restoration of services and facilities in conjunction with responsible agencies where appropriate; - To provide advice and assist in the coordination of the restoration of infrastructure assets and essential services damaged or destroyed during the emergency; and - To assess and recommend priority infrastructure projects to assist with the recovery process in the immediate and short, medium and long term
+- Assist in assessing requirements for the restoration of services and facilities in conjunction with responsible agencies where appropriate. - To provide advice and assist in the coordination of the restoration of buildings, infrastructure assets and essential services damaged or destroyed during the emergency; and - To assess and recommend priority infrastructure projects to assist with the recovery process in the immediate and short, medium and long term.

-5.3.3 Local Recovery Environment Subcommittee
+5.3.1.3 Natural Recovery Advisory Group.

-- To provide advice and guidance to assist in the restoration of the natural environment post the event; - To facilitate understanding on the needs of the impacted community in relation to environmental restoration:

-- To assess and recommend priority areas, projects and events to assist with the strengthening of community wellbeing - To assess and recommend priority areas, projects and community education to assist with the recovery process in the medium and short term regarding the restoration of the environment including weed management and impacts on wildlife; and - To assess and recommend medium and long-term priority areas to the Local Government for consideration to assist in the restoration of the natural environment in the medium to long term
+- To provide advice and guidance to assist in the restoration of the natural environment post the event. - To facilitate understanding of the needs of the impacted community in relation to environmental restoration. - To assess and recommend priority areas, projects and community education to assist with the recovery process in the medium and short term regarding the restoration of the environment including weed management and impacts on wildlife; and - To assess and recommend medium and long-term priority areas to the City for consideration to assist in the restoration of the natural environment in the medium to long term

-5.3.4 Local Recovery Finance Subcommittee
+5.3.1.4 Economic Recovery Advisory Group

-- To make recommendations to the Lord Mayor's Distress Relief Fund (LMDRF) on the orderly and equitable disbursement of donations and offers of assistance to individuals having suffered personal loss and hardship because of the event. - The development of eligibility criteria and procedures by which payments from the LMDRF will be made to affected individuals which: - Ensure the principals of equity, fairness, simplicity and transparency apply; - Ensure the procedures developed are straightforward and not onerous to individuals seeking assistance; - Recognise the extent of loss suffered by individuals; - Complement other forms of relief and assistance provided by government and the private sector; - Recognise immediate, short, medium and longer-term needs of affected individuals; and - Ensure the privacy of individuals is always protected - Facilitate the disbursement of financial donations from corporate the sector to affected individuals, where practical
+- To make draft recommendations to the LMDRF on the orderly and equitable disbursement of donations and offers of assistance to individuals having suffered personal loss and hardship because of the event. - Propose and eligibility criteria and procedures by which payments from the LMDRF will be made to affected individuals which: - " Ensure that the principles of equity, fairness, simplicity and transparency apply. - " Ensure the procedures developed are straightforward and not onerous to individuals seeking assistance. - " Recognise the extent of loss suffered by individuals. - " Complement other forms of relief and assistance provided by government and the private sector. - " Recognise immediate, short, medium and longer-term needs of affected individuals; and - " Ensure the privacy of individuals is always protected. - Facilitate the disbursement of financial donations from the corporate sector to affected individuals, where practical. - Track costs incurred by the City in completing the recovery activities and restoration of all community assets.